-On a heavily floured work surface, knead the dough for about 12 minutes until the dough no longer sticks to your hands, adding flour when necessary.* Place the dough in a large oiled bowl, turning once to get oil on the other side.
-Cover with a kitchen towel and allow to rise for 2 hours, until doubled in size.**
+Knead the dough, either on a heavily floured work surface for about 10-15 minutes, or in the stand mixer, using the dough hook (adding flour to make it less sticky and clear the sides of the bowl) until the dough no longer sticks to your hands.
+Place the dough in a very large oiled bowl, turning once to get oil on the other side.
+Cover with a kitchen towel and allow to rise for 2 hours, until doubled in size.

-Punch down the dough, and divide into 6*** equal portions.
-Roll each piece into a 12-15″ strip.
-Lay 3 strips side by side (I like to do this right on the parchment or Silpat you’re using).
+Punch down the dough, and divide in half, and then divide each half into 6 equal portions.
+Roll each of the 6 pieces into a 12-15″ rope.
+Lay 3 strips side by side (I like to do this right on the parchment or silicone mat I’m going to bake on).
 Pinch together the strips at the top, and then braid them.
 Pinch the bottom together.
-If desired, nestle 2-3 dyed red eggs into the braid.
-Repeat with the remaining 3 strips.
+Repeat with the remaining ropes, making 4 total loaves.

-Place the braided loaves on parchment or Silpat-lined baking sheets.
+Place the braided loaves on parchment or silicone-lined baking sheets.
 Cover with a towel and let rise for about 2 hours or until doubled in size.

 Preheat the oven to 350°F.